ObelusFamily/Anythink-Market-bf6zq/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+1) Download and install Docker from here: https://docs.docker.com/get-docker/.
+2) Change directory to the project's root directory.
+3) Run the script "start_quest.sh".
+If you're stuck here, google it and search for how to run a script or.sh file on your operating system.
+4) Start Docker on your computer.
+5) From the project root directory, run the command "docker-compose up".
+6) That's it!